PopovEvgeniy/electricsectioncalculator/Readme.txt

 License

-This program is distributed under GNU GENERAL PUBLIC LICENSE.
+This program is distributed under the GNU GENERAL PUBLIC LICENSE.

 About program modification

 The code is included in the source.zip archive.
 It can be compiled under Lazarus 4.0 RC1 or higher.

-Feedback

-You can send me a letter at tuzik87@inbox.ru.

 Version history